Thursday, November 26, 2020

 Nayleen shrugged.
 “I punched a guy and broke his nose because he was an asshole and was insulting demons.”
 She answered, glancing towards Cyial who was in the middle with conversing with Sairek.

 Varhi snorted in amusement.
-“Ah, I see… Well, this was a prison, not just some small little town jail.
+“I, uh... see.
+Well, this was a prison, not just some small little town jail.
 There’s lots of those in the city.
 It’s where most demons end up, after all.”
 Varhi explained, slipping and fastening his steel greaves for his feet and legs.

-"So uh... while Jimmy got his nose caved in, that’s when the other guys quickly helped me into one of the boxes and carried me off into the caravan transporting the cargo while the guards were distracted.
-When the cargo was hauled off, it took me to the other side of the prison.”
+"So...
+While Jimmy selflessly got his nose caved in, that’s when the other guys quickly helped me into one of the boxes and carried me off into the caravan transporting the cargo while the guards were distracted.
+When the cargo was hauled off, it took me to the other side of the prison where the goods would be later transported elsewhere in the city.”

 “Anyway, security was pretty lax around the prison in general.
 They only really seemed to care about it around the inmates but they still didn’t keep a good track.
 I don’t think they noticed I went missing, or if they did they certainly did not cause much of a stir about it.
 I guess it was weird that I was in there in general.
 I was much too young to be in a prison like that and for the charge, it made no sense, so maybe they figured I got transferred, or me being there in the first place was a mistake or something, I don’t know.

-“Well either way, I waited all day until nightfall to sneak out of that storage area, just hiding in that box the entire time, counting seconds in my head for a few hours because there were no windows or anything in the room to keep track of time.”
+“Either way, I waited all day until nightfall to sneak out of that storage area, just hiding in that box the entire time, counting seconds in my head for a few hours because there were no windows or anything in the room to keep track of time.”
 Varhi continued, then gestured down at his leather armor.
 “As you can see, most of this is pretty dark, other than the platemail, obviously.
 I was fortunate to not be wearing my set of chainmail instead.
-It would have been a lot more noisy and the darkness of my armor helped me under the more unlit areas inside the prison.
+It would have been a lot more noisy and the darkness of my armor helped me under the more unlit areas inside the prison and they didn't strip me of it because of my age, there were no prison uniforms of my size at all, so they just let me keep it so I wouldn't be naked until they could get me a proper uniform for the prison.
+Not having a bright orange suit in the dark probably helped me.

 “I basically snuck my way past most of the guards to make it back to the cells.
 Along the way, I made a stop to the prison's kitchen that was unoccupied and… grabbed that.”
 He said, pointing at the pot lid, which caused Nayleen to look down at it.